NuGet/docs.microsoft.com-nuget/docs/tools/cli-ref-list.md

 **Applies to:** package consumption, publishing &bullet; **Supported versions:** all

 Displays a list of packages from a given source.
-If no sources are specified, all sources defined in the global configuration file, `%AppData%\NuGet\NuGet.Config`, are used.
+If no sources are specified, all sources defined in the global configuration file, `%AppData%\NuGet\NuGet.Config` (Windows) or `~/.nuget/NuGet/NuGet.Config`, are used.
 If `NuGet.Config` specifies no sources, then `list` uses the default feed (nuget.org).

 ## Usage